Deuteronomy (Part 2)

-John Ritenbaugh, reiterating that Deuteronomy (the commentary of the Law placed along side of the Tablets of the Law), designed to be systematically reviewed every seven years, provides us vision and preparatory instruction for living in our new Promised Land as members of God's family.
-We need to learn (it doesn't come naturally) and acquire the fear of God- equated with hating evil and doing good, leading to faith and wisdom.
+Deuteronomy (the commentary of the Law placed along side of the Tablets of the Law), designed to be systematically reviewed every seven years, provides us vision and preparatory instruction for living in our new Promised Land as members of God's family.
+We need to learn and acquire the fear of God- equated with hating evil and doing good, leading to faith and wisdom.
 If we fear God, we will be less inclined to fear people.
-The sermon explores the subject of grace, indicating that we have nothing that we didn't receive from God- including our calling, justification, skills, attributes, spiritual gifts, and our pending eternal life.
-The final theme in this sermon explores God's faithfulness (no variableness nor shadow of turning), symbolized by the image of the harvest- depicting God's faithfulness from the beginning to completion.
+We have nothing that we didn't receive from God- including our calling, justification, skills, attributes, spiritual gifts, and our pending eternal life.
+God's faithfulness (no variableness nor shadow of turning) is symbolized by the image of the harvest- depicting God's faithfulness from the beginning to completion.
 Living in booths depicts transitory existence suggesting our total dependency upon God.

 The transcript for this audio message is not available yet.